 We briefly borrowed a kitchen at the Sony studios and cooked some festive treats with Will Young.
-We had a go at warming up some mulled cider and baking our very own mince pies... with a twist.
+We had a go at warming up some mulled cider and baking our very own mince pies with a twist.
 Easy, cheap, homemade mince pies perfect for family and friends.

-pour all of the cider into a large pan and put onto the heat to warm through gently to about the temperature of a hot bath.
+Pour all of the cider into a large pan and put onto the heat to warm through gently to about the temperature of a hot bath.
 Do not let it boil.

-add all the spices along with the peel of the orange (cut off with a knife into about 6 pieces) and the ginger (roughly slice with skin still on).
+Add all the spices along with the peel of the orange (cut off with a knife into about 6 pieces) and the ginger (roughly slice with skin still on).
 Dump in the sugar and stir.

-preheat the oven to 220°C.
+Preheat the oven to 220°C.

-brush each slice of bread generously with the cinnamon butter then push each slice down into the mince pie tins, butter side down.
+Brush each slice of bread generously with the cinnamon butter then push each slice down into the mince pie tins, butter side down.
 Spoon a tsp of the mincemeat into each breadline hole.

-roll some marzipan into the size of a small marble and poke into the mincemeat.
+Roll some marzipan into the size of a small marble and poke into the mincemeat.

 Cut out 6 more circles of bread, much smaller, to act as lids.
 Position these on top of each mince pie and smother in the cinnamon butter.

-bake the pies in the hot oven for 10 minutes, when they will be golden and crisp.
+Bake the pies in the hot oven for 10 minutes, when they will be golden and crisp.